 In April 2022, GASB issued SGAS No. 99, "Omnibus 2022" (GASB No. 99).
 This statement addresses a variety of topics and is effective for SMUD in 2022, 2023, or 2024 depending on the requirement.
-The only topic effective for SMUD in 2022 is the replacement of IBOR discussed above.
-SMUD chose to adopt provisions related to leases and the implementation of GASB No. 87 that were effective in 2023 early.
+The only topic effective for SMUD in 2022 and 2023 is the replacement of IBOR discussed above under GASB No. 93.
+SMUD chose to early adopt provisions related to leases and the implementation of GASB No. 87 "Leases" (GASB No. 87) that were effective in 2023.
 SMUD incorporated the clarifications related to leases contained in GASB No. 99 during its implementation of GASB No. 87.
-SMUD is currently assessing the financial impact of adopting the remaining topics in this statement that are effective in 2023 and 2024.
+SMUD is currently assessing the financial impact of adopting the remaining topics in this statement that are effective in 2024.